Types of Chinese Virtual Numbers

 Doing Business in China

-In order to do business in China, you first need to decide which market you want to enter and how you want to bring your business in.
+In order to do business in China, you first need to decide which market you want to enter and how you want to bring your business.
 That aside, consider logistics such as office space, Chinese phone numbers, hiring locals, connecting with suppliers, and so on.
 Here we will look at the top cities in China that are open for foreign business:

 Beijing is the capital of the People’s Republic of China and the second-most populous city in the country.
-The population of the Beijing metropolitan area is 24.9 million based on estimates done by OECD (Organization for Economic Cooperation and Development).
+The population of the Beijing metropolitan area is 19.6 million as reported by the official Chinese Government Statistics Agency.
 Beijing is located in northeastern China.
 It has seven UNESCO World Heritage Sites: the Forbidden City, the Grand Canal, the Great Wall, the Ming Tombs, the Summer Palace, the Temple of Heaven, and Zhoukoudian, the latter being the cave system where “Peking Man” was discovered.

 Beijing’s primary economic engines are located in six zones around the city.